Eccentric Irish Wedding Traditions and wonderful wedding blessings

 Paying a Coibche

 Aside from the Coibche, there is also a Tionnscar.
-That was a payment that the husband paid to the father if they came from different kingdoms.
+That was a payment the husband paid to the father if they came from different kingdoms.
 The payment was usually silver, brass, gold, or copper.
 This was among the most ancient Irish wedding traditions.

 A Marriage Contract